 Since engagement evolves over the user journey, an earnest attempt at improving it means boosting habitual product usage at every turn.

-To help, we’ve put together proven ideas for increasing user engagement throughout the user journey.
+To help, we’ve put together 7 proven ideas to increase user engagement throughout the user journey.

 User onboarding may be the key to adoption, but it has powerful ripple effects on the entire user journey.
 Think of user onboarding as the hook to long-term engagement.